bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 Use Cases-Related Pre-Processing:
 : Dependency relationships are, in general, knowledge elements that cannot be directly derived from field data; they are part of the business knowledge regarding the operation of the network systems.
 It may therefore be beneficial to support the downstream *Use Cases-Related Querying* task by performing pre-processing, particularly by calculating these dependency relationships retrospectively from business rules and the data loaded into the database.
-For example, one can create a *(server)-[DEPENDS_ON]->(leaf)* relationship by searching instances of the *(Server)–(Server Interface)–(Network Link)–(Leaf Interface)–(Leaf)* graph pattern.
+For example, one can create a `(server)-[DEPENDS_ON]->(leaf)` relationship by searching instances of the `(Server)–(Server Interface)–(Network Link)–(Leaf Interface)–(Leaf)` graph pattern.
-The same principle can apply to different network configurations to create the dependency relationships.
+The same principle can apply to different network configurations to create other kinds of dependency relationships.
-For this experiment, the dependency relationships are calculated directly in the graph database using Cypher language queries, or externally to the graph database using SHACL shapes {{SHACL}} according to the principles described in {{GUITTOUM-2023}}.
+For this experiment, the dependency relationships are calculated directly in the graph database using Neo4j Cypher language queries, or externally to the graph database using SHACL shapes {{SHACL}} according to the principles described in {{GUITTOUM-2023}}.

 Use Cases-Related Querying:
-: TBC {{snippet-cypher-impact-yang2owl}}
+: The exploitation of dependency relationships is carried out through queries on the graph, e.g. during the insertion of an entity of type `noria:ChangeRequest` or by following an exploratory approach by coupling a query such as that in {{snippet-yang2owl-cypher-impact}} with a visualization tool like Neo4j NeoDash.

 ~~~
 MATCH (e1) where e1.resourceHostName = $neodash_ressource_hostname